Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 Quasi-random assignment is only one piece of instrument validity in an examiner design; the second is the exclusion restriction, requiring decision-maker assignment to only affect relevant outcomes through the specified treatment.
 Here too, a clear argument should be made from institutional knowledge.
 In the patent setting example, exclusion is plausible since patent examiners make relatively narrow approval decisions and likely have no direct impact on the future innovativeness of the applying firm.

 The assignment mechanism can also guide the appropriate level for clustering standard errors.
-Individual-level randomization in the patent setting, where patents are routed idiosyncratically to examiners within art unit-year, makes heteroskedasticity-robust standard errors appropriate.
+Individual-level randomization in the patent setting, where patents are routed idiosyncratically to examiners within art unit and cohort, makes heteroskedasticity-robust standard errors appropriate.
 Based on our rule of thumb, clustering is not needed because each case is assigned independently.
 Contrast this with settings where groups of observations are assigned together: if all applications from a given month were assigned to a randomly chosen examiner, we would cluster by month.
-As discussed above, a justification for clustering standard errors may also justify modifying the UJIVE estimator (i.e.\ to a leave-cluster-out version).
+As discussed above, if clustering the standard errors is needed, this also necessitates using a leave-own-cluster-out version of the UJIVE estimator.

 \emph{2.
 Verify balance on other observables}